THE BEST PROTEIN SHAKE

 - YES: a giant metal tumbler with a long spoon!!
 GAME CHANGER.
 I’m obsessed with the whole situation.
 Feel free to eat yours out of a bowl and call it “pro-yo” or “protein ice cream”.
 It was a big dilemma for me… what to call it… but I felt like “shake” was the honest way to go since I’m eating it out of a giant metal cup that reminds me of being a kid… like when you’d order a shake and they brought you your cup AND the leftovers that didn’t fit, in the big metal cup?
 THE BESSSSSSST THINGGGGGGG EVERRRRRRRR.
 And now I have it every night.

 - And if there’s room OF COURSE TOPPINGS are everything.
 Almond milk Reddi Whip, and granola used to be all I needed.
 But now I’m hooked on a good spread haha.
-The whipped cream, cocoa nibs, corn chex, banana, and rice crispies.
-And always a final pinch of flake salt.
-I also LOVE 15 grams of a G2G bar (affiliate link to favorite protein bar) chopped up on it when I’m really going for it.
+The whipped cream, cocoa nibs, corn chex or lately toasted almonds, occassionally banana, and rice crispies.
+And always a final pinch of flake salt!
+I also LOVE 15 grams of a G2G bar (affiliate link to favorite protein bar) at room temp, crumbled up on it when I’m really going for it.

 In my Ninja IQ

-- 1 Tbsp Califia Farms Almond Milk Creamer, all flavors are good!
+- 1 Tbsp Califia Farms Almond Milk Creamer Not essential… just extra creaminess!
+All flavors are good!
 (15 g)

-- 1 serving of your favorite protein powder (4c/1f/20p) (my favorites options are linked below)
+- 1 serving of your favorite protein powder 4c/1f/20p (my favorites options are linked below) Usually about 30 grams

 The macros are for the shake alone, but this is what I add to MINE every night after it’s blended: